Tiegris/K8sMonitorNet/README.md

 List all monitored namespaces.

-Returns the list of namespaces in json format, example:
+Returns the list of namespaces in JSON format, example:

 ```json
 [